This module is a resource for lecturers

 The key issue to consider when preparing to teach Topic One is that two issues are being presented at the same time - the facts relating to violence against women as it occurs in the world, and the human rights approach which recognizes the complete reality of the harm (physical, mental, social and political) and identifies solutions which States are legally required to implement.

-Accordingly, the initial presentation uses the United Nations General Assembly (GA) Declaration on the Elimination of Violence against Women (GA Resolution 48/104) to set out the forms of violence against women: the ecological model indicates how violence against women and girls is manifested in both fact and reality, with a particular emphasis on the causal factors and practical solutions.
+Accordingly, the initial presentation uses the United Nations General Assembly (GA) Declaration on the Elimination of Violence against Women (GA Resolution 48/104) to set out the forms of violence against women, with a particular emphasis on the causal factors and practical solutions.

 These considerations may be of particular interest to students of sociology, social work, anthropology, psychology and law, and those preparing for a career in education, whether early years, primary, secondary, or tertiary education.
 One area of professional expertise which needs to be expanded greatly in all countries is data-gathering on violence against women and the effects of gender inequality more generally: therefore, students of statistics will also find this Module an important resource when considering safe and ethical as well as accurate data gathering and presentation.
 Given the health impacts of violence against women and girls, this Module will also be relevant to students of medicine, nursing and other medical professions.